PelagicCreatures/sargasso/README.md

 #### Programatic Page Loading

 `SargassoModule.loadPageHandler(href)` is the utility function for programmatically loading a new page.
-EG. instead of `location.href= '/home'`, use `LoadPageHandler('/home')` This can be called to reload the page as well.
+EG. instead of using `location.href= '/home'`, use `loadPageHandler('/home')` This can be called to reload the page as well.

 #### Content Merging Fine Control

-Set the `data-hijax-skip-unchanged` attribute on the hijax container and the content will remain static unless the markup is changed.
-This is useful if you have a Sargasso element that should remain instantiated and hold state when traversing several pages in a section.
+Set the `data-hijax-skip-unchanged` attribute on a hijax container and the content will remain static unless the markup is changed.
+This is useful if you have a Sargasso element that should remain instantiated and hold state when traversing several pages in a section but change when you move to a new section of the site.
 ```html
 <div id="test" data-hijax data-hijax-skip-unchanged>
   <p>This content also sometimes changes from page to page, otherwise leave it alone.</p>
 </div>
 ```

-Set `data-hijax-cache-key-selector` to a css selector of an element within the hijax container which has defined `data-hijax-cache-key-selector` to leave the content intact across pages until the key changes.
+Set `data-hijax-cache-key-selector` to a css selector of an element within a hijax container which has defined `data-hijax-cache-key-selector` to leave the content intact across pages until the key value changes.
 ```html
 <div id="test" data-hijax data-hijax-cache-key-selector="#sub-element">
   <p id="sub-element" data-hijax-cache-key="some-key">This content uses a cache key to signal changes, otherwise leave it alone.</p>